evergreen-ci/evergreen/README.md

 If you add a new dependency, or change the version of an existing one, run the `vendor.sh` script to refresh the downloaded versions in `vendor`.

 ## Building the Binaries
-* To build the binaries for the cron tasks and servers, run the `build.sh` script in the root of the repo.
-This will install the binaries into the `bin` subdirectory.
+* Run the `build.sh` script in the root of the repo to generate binaries (in the `bin/` subdirectory) for the UI server, API server, and runner daemon.
-* To build the agent binary, run the `build_agent.sh` script in the root of the repo.
-This will use goxc (located in `vendor/src/github.com/laher/goxc`) to cross-compile the agent binary into the `executables` subdirectory.
-Before doing this, you have to run `go run vendor/src/github.com/laher/goxc/goxc.go -t` once on the machine where you are building the binaries.
+* To build the agent binaries for all platforms, run the `build_agent_gc.sh` script in the root of the repo.
-* To run tests or build manually, you must update the GOPATH variable by running `. setgopath.sh` in your shell.
+* To run tests or build manually, you must update the GOPATH variable by running `. ./setgopath.sh` in your shell.

 ## Terminology
 * `distro`: A platform type (e.g. Windows or OSX) plus large-scale architectural details.
 One of the targets that we produce executables for.